 - Replace Colour Set Select a Replace Colour Set from the list of available sets.
 From the pop up chooser you can preview the set, edit it or create a new one.
-See Replace Colour Set for more info. - Process DotGain Curve Select a DotGain Curve to be applied to the Process colours only.
+See "Replace Colour Set" on page 74 for more info. - Process DotGain Curve Select a DotGain Curve to be applied to the Process colours only.
 This is one curve that effects all process colours.
 From the pop up chooser you can preview a curve, edit it or create a new one.
-See DotGain for more info. - Specials DotGain Curve Select a DotGain curve to be applied to the Special spot plates only.
+See "Dot Gain" on page 42 for more info. - Specials DotGain Curve Select a DotGain curve to be applied to the Special spot plates only.
 One curve effects all special colours the same.
 From the pop up chooser you can preview a curve, edit it or create a new one.
-See DotGain for more info.
+See "Dot Gain" on page 42 for more info.

 - Correction LUT Select a correction LUT to be applied.
 From the pop up chooser you can preview the curves, edit them or create new ones.
-See Gradation Curves for more info. - Linearisation LUT Select a linearisation LUT to be applied.
+See "Gradation Curve" on page 44 for more info. - Linearisation LUT Select a linearisation LUT to be applied.
 This is normally done as part of the standard calibration process with the use of the Lineariser.
-See Linearisation for more info.
+See "Lineariser" on page 98 for more info.
 From the pop up chooser you can preview the curves, edit them or create new ones.
-See Gradation Curves for more info.
+See "Gradation Curve" on page 44 for more info.